 Cooperation between Bangladesh and the Netherlands has intensified in recent decades.
 While Bangladesh experiences rapid and strong economic growth, new challenges and opportunities emerge in the water sector.

-Delta expert and publicist Joep Janssen travelled to the capital Dhaka (before the corona crisis), to gain a better understanding of the local water sector and show the changes that have been jointly initiated.
+Within the framework of the Dutch Partners for Water programme, Delta expert and publicist Joep Janssen travelled to the capital Dhaka (before the corona crisis), to gain a better understanding of the local water sector and show the changes that have been jointly initiated.

 Bangladesh is prepared for the future